Photon1c/StockCandleWickAnalyzers/README.md

 This is a collection of minimal scripts that perform the following intended steps:

 1)Create a stock candle chart of a defined stock.
-2)Upload these charts to imagekit.io.
+2)Upload this chart to imagekit.io.
 3)Using LLM vision models, analyze the uploaded images-- this repository uses OpenAI's GPT-4o.

 The fatman script uses LLM chat completion, while the imagekit test is running into write permission issues that will be updated as time permits.